 Professor Schoenholtz was appointed Director of the Human Rights Institute in the summer of 2013.
 However, his history with the Human Rights Institute goes back to its origins; he served as the faculty advisor who accompanied students on the first human rights fact-finding mission to Ecuador in the spring of 2006 to interview Colombian refugees in need of protection.

 Ian Kysel is the Dash/Muse Fellow with the Human Rights Institute and an Adjunct Professor of Law at the Law Center.
-Before joining the Institute, he was the Aryeh Neier Fellow with the Human Rights Program of the American Civil Liberties Union and the US Program of Human Rights Watch and coordinated the organizations' legal and advocacy work related to the solitary confinement of children.
+Before joining the Institute, he was the Aryeh Neier Fellow with the Human Rights Program of the American Civil Liberties Union and the US Program of Human Rights Watch and contributed to the organizations' legal and advocacy work related to the solitary confinement of children.
 He is an author or co-author of human rights reports on the solitary confinement of children in prisons and jails in the United States; prison conditions for youth offenders serving life without parole sentences in the United States; and, with the Human Rights Institute, on the resettlement of Iraqi refugees to the United States.
-He has also published on the rights of international migrants and sits on the steering committee of the International Migrants Bill of Rights (IMBR) Initiative, which is based at Georgetown.
+He has also published on the rights of international migrants and is a co-chair of the steering committee of the International Migrants Bill of Rights Initiative, which is based at Georgetown.
 His academic research interests include children's rights, the human rights of international migrants and the intersection of U.S. constitutional law and the enforcement of human rights obligations.